LFonteyn/LVC_lifespan/README.md

 # LVC_lifespan
 This repository accompanies the article "On the probability and direction of morphosyntactic lifespan change".
-All data can be found in the 'data' folder.
+All data can be found in 'data'.
 All code to replicate the analysis can be found in R markdown notebook.
 When using this material, please cite:

 Fonteyn, Lauren & Peter Petré. forthc.
 On the probability and direction of morphosyntactic lifespan change.
 Language Variation and Change.